yokoszn/arch/Supporting-Info.md

-This guide provides a comprehensive setup for Arch Linux with Secure Boot, TPM, and BTRFS, with a focus on security, performance, and customization while following best practices for documentation.
+This guide provides a comprehensive setup for Arch Linux with Secure Boot, TPM, and BTRFS, with a focus on security, performance, and customization, while following best practices for documentation.
 Users who follow the documentation should be able to create a manually configured, secure Arch Linux environment ready for desktop or server applications.

 # **Supporting Information**